Employment Settlement Agreements

 - Negotiating a settlement agreement from your employer (without any offer presently on the table)

 The employment team will take the time to understand your situation and advise you of the most cost-effective and concise way to resolve your case.
-They’ll be able to support you throughout the process, explaining your options and negotiate on your behalf to achieve the best result for you.
+They’ll be able to support you throughout the process, explaining your options and negotiating on your behalf to achieve the best result for you.

 Settlement Agreement FAQ's